Rumindu/my-notes/Java/29 Classes, Objects & this keyWord in java.md

     }
 }
 ```
-- Creating object using "TextBox" class.
+- Creating object using "TextBox" class in the `Main.java`.
   ``` java
   //Main.java
   public class Main {